‘Urban yamadori’ is a recently coined phrase that describes using plants with bonsai potential salvaged from yards, parking lots and even trash heaps.

 It’s good to remember, not all potential bonsai subjects are obvious!
 Who would guess these two quince bonsai are both plants from the original mess of an untamed, antique quince?

 Many potential Urban Yamadori are found quite by coincidence.
 For example, the “collector” who found an old, free azalea on Craig’s List!

 Many bonsai nursery owners make a habit of searching for specimens, and collecting trees with bonsai potential.
-In my Miami, FL nursery days, my eyes were always open to such opportunities.
+They can be a great place to discover such treasures.

 Today, some landscapers know how hungry we are for such treasures and sell old plants removed from jobs.
 Others will just give them away (sometimes bare root.)

 Many homeowners will readily trade new plants for their old overgrown landscape shrubs.
 If you see something special, it may be worth knocking on the door and offering to replace the old with a new nursery plant.